Gering mayoral candidates tackle key issues in forum

-Three mayoral candidates spent Thursday evening telling constituents why they should get their votes during a virtual forum at the Gering Civic Center.
+Three mayoral candidates spent Thursday, April 7, telling constituents why they should get their votes during a virtual forum at the Gering Civic Center.
 The forum was organized by the Scottsbluff/Gering United Chamber of Commerce’s Governmental Affairs committee.

 Current mayor Tony Kaufman is not running for re-election.